xobserve/xo/ui/README.md

-# Datav UI
+# ObserveX UI

-The most important part of Datav.
+The most important part of observex.
 It is fully customizable and programmable.

-Datav ui is written in React, Typescript and Vitejs.
+ObserveX ui is written in React, Typescript and Vitejs.